11 Best Email Marketing Examples for Inspiration in 2024

 Sometimes, your subscribers simply won’t engage with your emails.
 It’s frustrating, given the negative impact it has on open rates, clickthrough rates, and sales.

-But instead of giving up on inactive subscribers, you can acknowledge their inactivity and take steps to regain their interest like Eventbrite does in this email.
+But instead of giving up on inactive subscribers, you can acknowledge their inactivity and take steps to regain their interest like Eventbrite does in the transactional email above.

 They begin the email with a friendly acknowledgement that the subscriber hasn’t recently engaged with their emails (“we kinda miss you!”), then provide them with content that could change that fact.